dickeyy/raspi-spotify/README.md

 > [!NOTE]
 > This program _technically_ displays Last.fm data, not Spotify directly.
 So please have a Last.fm account and link your Spotify account to it otherwise the program will not work.
 The data should be the same, Spotify's API just doesn't provide the necessary data, and Last.fm's API is _much_ easier to use with far fewer restrictions.

 This is a little program that displays whatever song you are currently listening to on Spotify on a Waveshare e-Paper display connected to a Raspberry Pi.
+It uses a WebSocket connection for real-time updates.

 ## Required Hardware